 How long does it take to get a passport renewed?

 If you are in full compliance with these requirements you can proceed to the application phase.
-The required documents and information for passport renewal are also somewhat different than when applying for a new passport.
-For this you’ll need to send in:
+The required documents and information for a passport renewal are also somewhat different than when applying for a new passport.

 Once you’ve gathered all of this information you can simply send in the application by mail.

 The processing facility you send it to is determined by where in the United States you live and the type of processing you need.
 You can find the one you need to send your application to on the DS-82 form.
 No matter where you have to send it, these facilities will only accept applications sent using the USPS or Canada Post.